pryv/dev-site/source/roadmap.md

 Open Pryv.io is now available through Docker containers : discover the new release [here].

-## 14.07.2020 - Customize assets for your Pryv.io web apps
+## 14.07.2020 - Customize your Pryv.io web apps

-A new tutorial on how to customize assets in your web apps is now available [on Github](githb-link).
+A new tutorial on how to customize assets in your web apps is now available on [Github](githb-link).
 Check the video [here](video-link).

 ## 06.07.2020 - Pryv.io Onboarding